codyjamestechnical/nix-systems/README.md

 Create a hardware-configuration.nix file in the servers directory in this repo and past the contents.
 Now do the same for networking if you are using nix-infect

 ### Create Secrets files
 Place the secrets files in the /var/secrets directory on the server for ACME Certs, Komodo Agent, and CIFS share creds.
+If you need to store more than 3 secrets I would consider moving to a secrets manager like SOPs.
 ```
 # Create secrets directory
 sudo mkdir /var/secrets #Create Secrets Directory